nipo/nsl/example/sipeed_tang_console_60k/ddr3/readme.rst

   ``../pinout/ddr3_walk.cst`` follows.
 SSTL15 receivers against that
   reference are a later option: a receiver threshold is worth moving once the bus answers at all, and not while nothing does.
+- Every pin of the bus carries ``SLEW_RATE=FAST``.
+A Gowin pad defaults to ``SLOW`` and the pin report is where that shows, since nothing refuses it and no simulation models it; what it costs is in readings 7 and 8 below.
+SUG1018 §2.5 has the attribute and notes that the GW5A(T)-60 is one of the parts that take it.
 - A15 addresses nothing at this density -- eight banks of 32768 rows
   of 1024 columns fill the 4Gbit with A0 to A14 -- and is an input of
   the part all the same, so the design holds it low rather than